fastdatascience/clinical_trial_risk/data/ctgov/README.md

 First I downloaded the database dump on 4 Nov 2022.

+I installed Postgres.

-Then I ran the following commands:
+Then I ran the following commands to import the database dump into my local Postgres.

 ```
 sudo -u postgres psql postgres